candor/DocuSignAPI.swift/docs/TemplateDocumentVisibilityAPI.md

 let accountId = "accountId_example" // String | The external account number (int) or account ID GUID. let recipientId = "recipientId_example" // String | A local reference that senders use to map recipients to other objects, such as specific document tabs.
 Within an envelope, each `recipientId` must be unique, but there is no uniqueness requirement across envelopes.
-For example, many envelopes assign the first recipient a `recipientId` of `1`. let templateId = "templateId_example" // String | The id of the template. let templateDocumentVisibilityList = templateDocumentVisibilityList(documentVisibility: [nil]) // TemplateDocumentVisibilityList |  (optional)
+For example, many envelopes assign the first recipient a `recipientId` of `1`. let templateId = "templateId_example" // String | The id of the template. let templateDocumentVisibilityList = templateDocumentVisibilityList(documentVisibility: [documentVisibility(documentId: "documentId_example", errorDetails: errorDetails(errorCode: "errorCode_example", message: "message_example"), recipientId: "recipientId_example", rights: "rights_example", visible: "visible_example")]) // TemplateDocumentVisibilityList |  (optional)

 // Updates document visibility for a template recipient TemplateDocumentVisibilityAPI.recipientsPutTemplateRecipientDocumentVisibility(accountId: accountId, recipientId: recipientId, templateId: templateId, templateDocumentVisibilityList: templateDocumentVisibilityList).whenComplete { result in